 Some of my headaches go away with aspirin and some don't.
 Should I get medical help for my headaches?

 Absolutely.
 You may very well be a migraine sufferer.
 Many migraine sufferers are unaware that their pain is from a migraine.
 Some attribute their headaches incorrectly to sinus trouble or stress or they simply don't question the source of the headache.
 Another study showed that the typical patient suffers headache pain for more than three years before seeking treatment.
 If you suffer from headache pain you should take an active role from the start, along with your health care professional, in determining the type of headache and its cause.

 I have debilitating headaches only once or twice a year.
 Should I bother to seek treatment?

 Yes.
 It is not uncommon for migraine sufferers to experience infrequent episodes.
-Now would be a good time to seek advice from a health care professional, since migraines can become more frequent due to lifestyle changes, hormonal changes or other increases in exposure to triggers.
+Now would be a good time to seek advice from a health care professional, since migraines can become more frequent due to lifestyle changes, hormonal fluctuations or other increases in exposure to triggers.

 I don't want to take a pill every day for my migraines.
 Are there treatment options for me?